w3c/mathml/docs/accessibility.md

 ## What information makes math accessible?

-Almost all of the information needed to make text accessible is carried by the words in the text, and knowledge of the spoken language being used.
-In the vast majority of cases, this information is enough to provide a vocalization of the text for a screen reader, and a braille encoding of the text for a tactile reader, that can easily be navigated and understood by visually impaired readers.
+Almost all of the information needed to make text accessible is carried by the words in the text and knowledge of the spoken language of the text.
+In the vast majority of cases, this information is enough to provide a vocalization of the text for a screen reader.
+It is also enough to generate a braille encoding of the text for a tactile reader that can be navigated.

-In contrast, because of the richness of math notation, and the varieties of ways it is used to convey math concepts, the symbols on the printed page used for math are often not enough to provide an accurate spoken reading of a formula, or a precise braille encoding, in a way that can be understood by a reader who uses accessible technology.
+In contrast, because of the richness of math notation, the symbols on the printed page used for math are often not enough to provide an accurate spoken reading of a formula, or a precise braille encoding, in a way that can be understood by a reader who uses accessible technology.

 To make math content accessible with the same richness as the text that surrounds it, additional information about the semantics, or meaning, of the math must be provided.